RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Peter_Pomerantsev_Reddit_202507A.md

 #### Ate The Surkovian Onion

-In reference to The Onion magazine / website
+In reference to The Onion magazine / website founded August 29, 1988.

 #### Surkovian Onion Breath